edhowland/vish/Bugs.md

 - Bare return inside loop frame - should be break
 - Arity match of known functions
 - Empty function/lambda bodies - will output Ruby:nil BAD!!!
+- Check for unimplemented keywords: import,export and pragma and new require
 - Completely refactor ctx.stack to internal to CodeInterpreter and removed from Context.
 - or, search backword in fr.reverse.find {|f| f.kind_of?
 MainFrame }